-While I followed the vacuum cleaner around this morning, I was listening to a fascinating talk by William Lane Craig about the integration of creation and evolution. (more about that on another day.)
+While I followed the vacuum cleaner around this morning (which, by the way, I realized it to be the best carpet steam cleaner solution), I was listening to a fascinating talk by William Lane Craig about the integration of creation and evolution. (more about that on another day.)
 But then the battery in my mp3 player ran out – obviously it was a battery of the insufficiently evolved species.
 This left my fertile mind free to ponder other things, and my mind went to golf.

 I don’t golf much, but my Dad got me started when I was 14, after I had carried his clubs for a few years, and so I have had lots of years for experience.
 For some reason, I have never owned a golf ball which did not have a magnetic attraction to water hazards and trees on the course or bush on the side.
 Perhaps someone can tell me where I could buy golf balls without these magnets in them.